a-graziano/ADS_metadata_processing_scripts/raster_metadata/README.md

 #### Reading Metadata:

-Metadata is extracted from the text files (metadata.txt and dwg_metadata.txt).
+Metadata is extracted from the text files (raster_metadata.txt and dwg_metadata.txt).
+The template is the same for both txt files.
 #### Creating Excel Workbook:

 An Excel workbook is created.